Lifetime of Love — The Basics: Seven days to a happier, healthier pet

 Include your pets in your family’s emergency plan.
 The AVMA offers a step-by-step guide to assembling emergency kits and plans for a variety of pets and animals.

 Thanks to better care, pets are living longer now than they ever have before – but as pets get older, they need extra care and attention.
 Regular veterinary examinations can detect problems in older pets before they become advanced or life-threatening, and improve the chances of a longer and healthier life for your pet.
 Visit the AVMA's special page for senior pets to find out what is 'normal' and what may signal a reason for concern about an aging pet.
-Contrary to popular belief, dogs do not age at a rate of seven human years for each year in dog years.
-Download the AVMA PetsAgeFaster chart to check how your pet's real age compares with yours.
+In addition, visit Pet Peace of Mind to learn about providing for your pet's care for their entire lifetime, even in the event of your passing.

 Veterinarians: Celebrate National Pet Week® in your clinic and on your social media feeds.
 The AVMA's free toolkit includes images, logos, event planning ideas, and much more.